kryptine/abc-interpreter/doc/tools.md

 # Tools

-This page gives an overview of the tools in the project.
+This page gives an overview of the tools used to generate bytecode.

-All tools can be built with `make -C src`.
+Because this workflow is implemented in `cpm` and the Clean IDE, you probably do not need to know the details.
+This page is here for documentation purposes only; see the [README](/README.md) for instructions for typical use cases.

-## General workflow
+All tools can be built by running `make -C src all`, or `make -C src optimized all` to enable compiler optimizations.

-E.g., interpret `fsieve.icl` which uses `StdReal`, assuming `i_system.abc` is
+## General build workflow

-the run-time system for the interpreter:
+E.g., to generate bytecode for `fsieve.icl` which uses `StdReal` and the `_system` standard run-time system, `cpm` performs the following steps:

 ```bash
 # Generate all required ABC code